 Why is it so hard to control our racing thoughts and thumping heart when we get caught up in this frenzy?
 It’s because, at the root of our unease, is a fear of losing control.
 Our fear deludes us into thinking that we can somehow conquer the unknown by entwining it with our thoughts.

-Given all the uncertainty and competition that we have to endure, our concerns are certainly justified.
+Given all the uncertainty and competition that we have to endure, our concerns are justified.
 We can’t afford to rest on our laurels and stay in denial if we wish to live up to our potential.
 Engaging in constructive problem-solving allows us to be focused and mindful of our choices.

 As someone who primarily lives inside her head, worrying about the small stuff was my modus operandi.
 This was intensified by growing up with family members who liked to stir things up.
 I became accustomed to anticipating the worst.
 Worrying was the armor I wore to defend myself.

 It took me many years to realize that agonizing over trivial matters is a colossal waste of time and energy.
 It clouds our thinking and strips us of our ability to reason and be pragmatic.
 We can worry ourselves sick by triggering stress responses, which lead to a rise in cortisol levels.
-A rise in stress hormones has been proven to negatively affect our physical health in myriad ways.
+A rise in stress hormones negatively affect our physical health in myriad ways.

-If nothing else a dismal attitude will ruin the quality of our life.
+If nothing else, a dismal attitude will ruin the quality of our life.
 Worrying puts a damper on everything, including all the positive things that happen to us.
 The good news is that, through awareness, we can break the cycle of obsessive thinking.
 As the captain of our inner domain, we can regulate our thoughts and release the control that it has on us.

 Here are three steps that you can take to put a stop to needless worrying: